 WARNINGS Anaphylactoid reactions, some of which have been fatal, have been reported in horses administered E-SE Injection.
 Signs include excitement, sweating, trembling, ataxia, respiratory distress, and cardiac dysfunction.
 These reactions have been reported as association both with intravenous and intramuscular injections.
 It is presently unknown whether the mode of application affects the frequency of such reactions.
 However, reactions associated with intramuscular injections have been reported to manifest more slowly and hence may give more time to institute treatment for anaphylaxis, such as epinephrine and/or corticosteroid injection.

 Medications which have been reported to cause major adverse reactions in horses should be avoided when E-SE is administered, unless the condition of the animal requires such use.

 Not to be used in horses intended for food.

-DOSAGE AND ADMINISTRATION Administration: Administer by slow intravenous injection (see WARNINGS) or deep intramuscular injections, in divided doses in two or more sites in the gluteal or cervical muscles.
+DOSAGE AND ADMINISTRATION Administration: slow intravenous injection (see WARNINGS) or deep intramuscular injections, in divided doses, in two or more sites in the gluteal or cervical muscles.
 Dosage: 1 mL per 100 pounds of body weight.
 May be repeated at 5-10 day intervals.